Skip to content

 IV.
 LICENSING ARRANGEMENT FOR CHEMICALS CONTROLLED UNDER THE CHEMICAL WEAPONS CONVENTION

-10. Certain chemicals listed in Annex A (pdf format) are controlled under the Chemical Weapons Convention (CWC) in three different Schedules under the Convention.
+10. Certain chemicals listed in Annex A (pdf format) are controlled under three different Schedules of the CWC ( Note 3 ).
 They are marked with "Schedule 1", "Schedule 2" or "Schedule 3" in Annex A. In this regard, when traders apply for import licences or export licences covering chemicals controlled under the CWC, the following conditions, which are laid down in the Convention, must be complied with in addition to the licensing procedures set out in paragraphs 5 - 9:

-2. Re-export of Schedule 1 chemicals to a third country is prohibited;
+2. Re-export of Schedule 1 chemicals to a third country/place is prohibited;

 3. Properly completed applications for the import or export of Schedule 1 chemicals, except for Saxitoxin as mentioned in paragraph 10(d) below, must be received by the Trade and Industry Department in not less than 45 days before the shipment date;